gbv/login-server/README.md

 To configure the providers.
 See [Providers](#providers).

 #### `applications.json`
 To provide the user with information about which applications are accessing their data, and which application initiated a session's login, you can provide a list of applications in `applications.json`.
 The list has to be an array of objects and each objects needs to have a `url` and `name`.
+Each object may further have optional key `description`.
 Example:

 ```json
 [